CINPLA/Library/README.md

  - Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig

  ## Complexity and Information Theory
- - Information Theory: A Tutorial Introduction Paperback – February 1, 2015
-by James V Stone  (Author)
+ - Information Theory: A Tutorial Introduction Paperback by James V Stone  (Author)

 - Information Theory, Inference and Learning Algorithms by David J.C.
 MacKay